 When using network physicians, benefits for certain age-specific and gender-specific preventive care services are paid at 100%.
 No copayment is required; however, covered services under this benefit must be billed by the doctor as "preventive care."
-Preventive care visits-network or out-of-network-are limited to one physical exam per plan year; one OB/GYN well-woman exam per plan year; and one routine mammogram per plan year.
-See pages 31-54 for more information on covered services.
+For example, a blood pressure screening is covered at 100 percent, but if you're checking it to monitor a condition or get a prescription, it may be billed as "diagnostic" and you'd be responsible for paying out of pocket until you meet your deductible.
+Preventive care visits-network or outof-network-are limited to one physical exam per plan year; one OB/GYN well-woman exam per plan year; and one routine mammogram per plan year.
+See pages 34-57 for more information on covered services.
 Plan Participants covered under the ActiveCare Select Plan do not have coverage for non-network providers unless the claim is emergency related or a prior approval was authorized.

+Benefit Categories

+In-Network

+Preventive Services

-Benefit Categories In-Network Routine Annual Physical age 12 and over Immunizations Well-child care unlimited up to age 12 Well woman exam & pap smear age 18 & over Routine mammograms (Plan limit: 1 every year age 35 and over) Routine colonoscopies (Plan limit1 every 10 years, age 50 and over) Bone density screening (Plan limit: age 65 years and older and in younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors) Plan pays 100% (no copay required) Screening for prostate cancer (Plan limit: 1 per year age 50 and over,40 and over if there is family history) Smoking cessation counseling services (Plan limit: 8 visits per 12 months) Healthy diet/Obesity screening/ Counseling (Plan limit: Ages 0-21 no limit, Age 22 & over 26 visits per 12 months) Female sterilization procedures Female contraception Breastfeeding support, services, supplies (Plan limit: 6 lactation counseling visits per 12 months; Electric breast pumps - 2 per calendar year) Routine eye exam (one per plan year) \$30 copay for primary \$60 copay for specialists Hearing exam
+Routine Annual Physical age 12 and over Immunizations Well-child care unlimited up to age 12 Well woman exam & pap smear age 18 & over Routine mammograms (Plan limit: 1 every year age 35 and over)

+Routine colonoscopies

+(Plan limit1 every 10 years, age 45 and over)

+Bone density screening

+(Plan limit: age 65 years and older and in younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors)

+Screening for prostate cancer

+(Plan limit: 1 per year age 50 and over,40 and

+over if there is family history)

+Lung cancer screening

+(Plan Limit: 1 per 12 months)

+Smoking cessation counseling services

+(Plan limit: 8 visits per 12 months)

+Healthy diet/Obesity screening/ Counseling

+(Plan limit: Ages 0-21 no limit, Age 22 & over

+26 visits per 12 months)

+Misuse of Alcohol and/or Drugs

+(Plan limit: 5 visits per 12 months)

+Female sterilization procedures

+Plan pays 100% (no copay required)